ioos/ioos-python-package-skeleton/_sources/how2package4ioos.md.txt

 ```

-The use of `versioneer` is deprecated because PEP 518 now ignores files in the root of the package.
-One can work around it by adding the the root directory to the path in `setup.py`
-but instead we recommend the use of `setuptools-scm`.
+We recommend the use of `setuptools-scm`.
 Just add `setuptools-scm` to your development/build dependencies and the lines above in your `setup.py` file.
 The version will be automatically generated via tags and changes in your version control system.